|Sherwood Foresters (Notts and Derby Regiment)

 Frederick was discharged as being medically unfit 7 December 1914. two weeks after his transfer to the reserves.
 His record stated: medically unfit for further military service 156 (ii).
 He was shown as serving at home 5 August 1914 to 7 December 1914.

-Fred, Samuel and Harold are remembered in the Heckmondwike Memorial book.
+Fred, and brothers Samuel and Harold are remembered in the Heckmondwike Memorial book.
 Frank is not mentioned here.

 Photo courtesy Ray Cooper